WHO WE ARE

 The Directors’ biographies are set out here.

-Principle 6: Ensure that between them the Directors have the necessary up-to-date experience, skills and capabilities
+Principle 7: Maintain appropriate governance structures and ensure that individually and collectively the directors have the necessary up-to-date experience, skills and capabilities

-The Company considers the Board to possess an appropriate mix of skills and experience, though this is kept under regular review.
+We consider the Board to possess an appropriate mix of skills and experience, though this is kept under regular review.

-Principle 7: Evaluate Board performance based on clear and relevant objectives, seeking continuous improvement
+Principle 8: Evaluate board performance based on clear and relevant objectives, seeking continuous improvement

 Led by the Chairman, the Board has a process for evaluation of its own performance, that of its Committees and individual Directors, including the Chairman.
 This process is conducted annually by the Remuneration Committee.
-The Remuneration Committee will compare Board performance against targets
+The Remuneration Committee will compare Board performance against targets.

 The Board may utilise the results of the evaluation process when considering the adequacy of the composition of the Board and for succession planning.

-Principle 10: Communicate how the Company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders
+Principle 10: Communicate how the company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders

 ADDITIONAL INFORMATION

-This information was last reviewed on 17th October 2023
+This information was last reviewed on 13th January 2025

 The following information is disclosed for the purposes of Compliance with AIM Rule 26.